LolyxMoon/Aptos-x402/docs/QUICK-START-WRAPPERS.md

 ## What x402axios does

 - Detects 402 Payment Required responses
-- Builds and signs the Aptos transaction
+- Builds and signs the BNB transaction
 - Sends X-PAYMENT header and retries
 - Returns your data and payment info if a payment was made